magnusjyrkkanen/search-robot/README.md

 ## How is it used?

-Run on command line with ``robot ..\SearchRobot.robot`` from the results directory.
+Run with wanted command on command line from the results directory under the project's main directory.
+Create the results-directory if needed.
+Robot framework creates the output files to the directory it is run from.
+Run with default search word with command ``robot --rpa ..\SearchRobot.robot``.
+Run with given word with command ``robot -v SEARCH_WORD:your_word --rpa ..\SearchRobot.robot`` and replace "your_word" with the wanted word.
+If the search term contains multiple words, it needs to be inside quotation marks for example "robot framework".

 ## What next?

 Add more features to the robot
-* Option for user to give the search word.
 * A list of multiple default words to robot randomly to choose from.
+* Python version of the robot.

 ## Acknowledgments